ChainSafe/game-docs-v2/docs/v2.5/11_interacting-with-smart-contracts.md

 BigInteger total = BigInteger.Parse(response[0].ToString());
 ```

-You can set gas limit (as well as any other transaction option) by creating an overwriting
+You can set gas limit (as well as any other transaction option) by creating a prototype
 transaction request.
 Fill only those properties that you wish to override and the contract will
 set all the info that's left: